shubham5068/coding-assignment/README.md

 2. **Keyword Search**: Users can enter movie titles to perform a search.
 The application retrieves relevant movie information based on the user's input.

+3. **Paging**: The addition of paging functionality allows users to navigate through search results efficiently, enhancing the usability of the application.

-3. **Responsive Design**: MovieHub features a responsive design, ensuring that it renders well on various devices, including desktops, tablets, and mobile phones.
+4. **Responsive Design**: MovieHub features a responsive design, ensuring that it renders well on various devices, including desktops, tablets, and mobile phones.
 Users can access the search app seamlessly from different screen sizes and resolutions.

 ## Advanced Features Implemented